-Antique reclaimed tiling shows the wear of time, has patina and colour nuances.
-From antique Bourgogne stone and various other French limestones, slate, sandstone and granite, terra-cotta and decorative floors with cabochon corner squares, we stock a large selection of antique tiles that can be re-used on many of your projects.
+Antique flagstones shows the wear of time, has patina and colour nuances.
+From antique Bourgogne stone and various other French limestones, slate, sandstone and granite, terra-cotta and decorative floors like octogonal tile with corner squares, we stock a large selection of antique tiles that can be re-used on many of your projects.
 An authentic antique tiled floor gives a unique one-off style to your rooms, possessing a style that is very hard to imitate with new alternatives.
 More decorative versions with motifs can bring unique charm and historical authenticity to your project when carefully chosen as such.
 Rare are the reproduction tiles and synthetic flooring that come close to the real thing.

 Antique reclaimed tiles can have dimensional variation from one consignment to another, which is described on our website stock descriptions, although many references with good continuity of supply are fairly regular.
 They are suitable for all rooms, from bathrooms to living rooms to covered loggias to conservatories and greenhouses.
 It’s wise to take into account your rooms’ dimensions and sub-floor support onto which you’ll fix them before starting works.
 Looking through our stock selections you’ll observe to what extent the different references have different surface finishes (matt, shiny ….).

 ANTIQUE STONE flooring